Key Takeaways

 Why startup CEOs should care about cyber security

 The data breach that Target suffered around Thanksgiving last year has finally worked its way up to the top of the organizational totem pole.
-A couple of weeks ago, Target’s CEO Gregg Steinhafel lost his job a result of the cyber security shortcomings that cost the company a ton money.
+A couple of weeks ago, Target’s CEO Gregg Steinhafel lost his job a result of the cyber security shortcomings or liabilities that cost the company a ton money.
 Given the sheer size of the breach, the estimated costs to all parties involved could reach into the billions.
 Steinhafel is the first CEO to be fired from a major corporation over a cyber security issue.

 1. Funding